nleaf/nleaf.github.io/_resources/2017-10-19-logistics-case-study-shapiro.md

     background: "/uploads/ph_hurricane.jpg"
     headline: The Challenge
-    description: In addition to a private cloud solution, Shapiro also needed a robust, one-touch disaster recovery solution – preferably shared for cost-efficiency – and a compliance-forward solutions provider who was mindful of data security and dedicated to staying ahead of evolving government and industry compliance regulations.
+    description: In addition to a private cloud solution, Shapiro also needed a robust, one-touch disaster recovery solution – preferably in a shared consumption model for cost-efficiency – and a compliance-forward solutions provider who was mindful of data security and dedicated to staying ahead of evolving government and industry compliance regulations.
   - align-left: true
     icon: "/uploads/EXP_Solution.svg"
     background: "/uploads/ph_hurricane.jpg"